FOR FAST ANSWERS TO YOUR QUESTIONS:

 This menu is the only menu in the third group and is used to load selected presets into the Preset Manager.
 There are 20 banks available and 10 empty locations in each bank.
 If a bank is not filled, then the bank will "short cycle".
 For example, loading only 2 presets into a bank will allow rapid toggling between the two presets when the footswitch is pressed.
 You can quickly move to a preset that is not in the list by using your MIDI foot controller.

-Our Switchblade line currently comes in 3 models described here with the Switchblade 8F coming soon:
+Our Switchblade line currently comes in 4 models described here:

 Our flagship product, the Switchblade GL is arguably the most desired guitar effect switching system on the planet.
 No other guitar switching system can come close to the abilities of the GL.
 With it's ability to connect effects in series in any order, in parallel, or in series/parallel combinations and with the ability to set levels at every connection to balance effects all under preset control, this is the most versitile system available at any price.
 The audio channels of the GL are superbly transparent and with buffers on each of the 16 inputs and outputs your tone is preserved throughout your entire system.
 This is the system trusted by the top guitarists in the world.
 Take the tour to learn about guitar switching systems and to find out more about this remarkable product.